Fixed energy deals ending soon? Lock in before the July price cap rise

 Customer, Wales

-Whole-of-market comparison: Our aim is to help you understand what’s available for your home and make a confident choice when your fixed deal ends.
+Whole-of-market comparison: Our aim is to help you understand what's available for your home and make a confident choice before your fixed deal ends and the July cap takes effect.

 • Review fixed and variable options side by side